feelixs/cli/README.md

   - To fix this, you can run the following command depending on your system:
   - **MacOS** `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.zshrc && source ~/.zshrc`
   - **Linux** `echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc && source ~/.bashrc`
+  - This behavior shouldn't occur on Windows, but if Python ever changes this in the future, you can resolve it by simply adding your Python installation to your system PATH.

 ## Syntax: `aicapture -help`
 This command will show the following help.